 2. In the new page, click System icon.

-3. Click Apps & Features from the tabs displayed on left corner of your screen.
+3. Click Apps & Features from the tabs displayed on the left corner of your screen.

-4. Your system will generate list of all installed apps.
-Under Type an app name textbox, enter .NET Framework and check for its entry into the Search Results.
+4. Your system will generate a list of all installed apps.
+Under Type an app name text box, enter .NET Framework and check for its entry into the Search Results.